openSUSE/news-o-o/_posts/2013-07-21-opensuse-conference-2013-2nd-day.markdown

 ### Many More Talks

-After the keynote many community based presentations took place with presenters showing how the openSUSE distribution is released, openSUSE in numbers and how to share the Linux Desktop, the new local coordinator program.Â There were also presentations about theÂ _MATE project, Enlightenment and LibreOffice, MySQL_ and _Linux I/O._ Moreover, there were interesting workshops giving attendees an opportunity to get their hands dirty on _OBS_Â coding with _Henne Vogelsang_ and on _Rasberrt Pi_ with _Bernhard Wiedemann._
+After the keynote many community based presentations took place with presenters showing how the openSUSE distribution is released, openSUSE in numbers and how to share the Linux Desktop, the new local coordinator program.
+There were also presentations about the _MATE project, Enlightenment and LibreOffice, MySQL_ and _Linux I/O._ Moreover, there were interesting workshops giving attendees an opportunity to get their hands dirty on _OBS_ coding with _Henne Vogelsang_ and on _Rasberrt Pi_ with _Bernhard Wiedemann._

 **Board meeting: oSC14 location!**
 At the end of the conference day the openSUSE Board chair Vincent Untz opened a session on project-wide issues.
 On Friday this session was used to have the various teams in openSUSE present on their work and progress.